Joey Meneses Player Props: Nationals vs. Braves

 Braves Pitching Rankings (2022)

-- Braves pitchers combined to surrender 148 home runs (0.9 per game), the fourth-fewest in baseball.
+- Braves pitchers combined to surrender 148 home runs (0.9 per game), the fourth-fewest in the big leagues.

-- Strider will make his first start of the season for the Braves.
+- Shuster takes the mound for his first start of the season for the Braves.

-- The 24-year-old righty started and threw 2 1/3 innings when he last appeared Friday, Oct.
-14 against the Philadelphia Phillies.
+- The left-hander is making his MLB debut at 24 years old.

 © 2023 Data Skrive.
 All rights reserved.